- Law Clerk to the Honorable James L. Dennis, United States Court of Appeals for the Fifth Circuit

 - New Orleans CityBusiness, Women of the Year, Class of 2016

 Celeste Coco-Ewing has defended a number of large manufacturers in multi-week trials in state and federal courts across the country.
 Her practice focuses on complex litigation, with a special emphasis on product liability and toxic tort cases.
-She has represented clients across a variety of industries, including medical device, industrials, manufacturing, oil and gas, insurance, and consumer products.
-Her trial work contributed to 6 defense verdicts in jury trials in federal multidistrict litigation and state court proceedings.
+She has represented clients across a variety of industries, including medical device, pharmaceuticals, industrials, manufacturing, oil and gas, insurance, and consumer products.
+Her trial work contributed to 8 defense verdicts in jury trials in federal multidistrict litigation and state-court, consolidated proceedings.

-The Louisiana Supreme Court appointed Celeste to serve a 5 year term on the Committee on Bar Admissions, Character and Fitness Panel in 2014.
+The Louisiana Supreme Court appointed Celeste to serve on the Committee on Bar Admissions, Character and Fitness Panel.
 She also serves as an adjunct professor of Trial Advocacy and of Civil Litigation “Boot Camp” at Tulane Law School.

 - Trial counsel for medical device manufacturer in two federal multi-district litigations and a consolidated Illinois state-court proceeding.
 Obtained a defense verdict in Illinois state consolidated proceeding following five week jury trial.
 Selected as trial counsel for first bellwether case and related MDL.
 Obtained a defense verdict in first bellwether trial in second MDL following eight week jury trial.